What is the difference between Uber, Lyft etc. and CabNet?

 Are fees payable?

-Not at present.
-The customer contacts you via your registered mobile number to make a booking or via the CabNet central booking process which is then allocated to you by phone or email.
+A new driver app will soon be available that will enable live positioning data to be captured.
+This is key to enable Carbon Emission and Carbon Credit analysis.
+Customers contact you via your registered mobile number to make a booking or via the CabNet central booking process which is then allocated to you by phone or email.
 CabNet central booking service is mainly used for advance or repeat bookings.

 Can I still drive for my taxi company?